sgpinkus/JsonSchema/docs/design-notes.md

 Consider how XSD handled refs.
 References must reference elements at the top level of a document.
 These elements must not be refs and must have unique ids.
 Simple.
 Serves 99% of all use cases.

+## On Constraints - Interpreting the spec
+Some ambiguity in the spec on the following properties.
+Design decisions outline in the following.

+### Properties, PatternProperties, AdditionalProperties
+This trio has to be considered together, they are interdependent.
+There is IMO some ambiguity around `additionalProperties`.
+The spec states "if its value is boolean true or a schema, validation succeeds".
+But its not clear whether they are talking about `additionalProperties` in isolation or the trio.
+I take it they are talking about the property in isolation.
+Its not useful very unintuitive to have `additionalProperties` override what is specified by properties, and patternProperties.

+The specification does clearly describe a precedence order with `properties` being applied to properties first, then `patternProperties` applied to matching properties. `additionalProperties` naturally applies to the rest.
+Makes sense to me.

+### Items, AdditionalItems
+Same ambiguity as for additionalProperties.
+I take it additionalItems only applies to items not caught by items.
+Not this entails additionalItems is irrelevant it items is an object, since there are no additional properties.

 ## Parsing JSON References - { $ref: ... }
 Some notes on [JSON Reference](http://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03).